Embedded Processor Code

 Revision

-1.5 English
+1.6 English

-There are three embedded MicroBlaze processors.
+There are three embedded microprocessors.

-• PSM processor executes the PSM firmware from RAM, see the Processing System Manager chapter
+• PSM processor executes the PSM firmware from RAM, see the Processing System Manager chapter.

-The functionality of the BootROM code is described in the Platform Boot, Control, and Status section.
-The functionality of the PLM and PSM firmware is described in the Versal ACAP System Software Developers Guide (UG1304).
+The functionality of the PLM and PSM firmware is described in the Versal Adaptive SoC System Software Developers Guide (UG1304).
 The MicroBlaze processor is described in the MicroBlaze Processor Reference Guide (UG984).

 RCU BootROM Code